64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Stripperific: Just look at her outfit.
 That's what she wears into battle.

-- Vapor Wear: You'd never know it from typical gameplay: her crotch is virtually invisible from any angle the player can normally see, and on the rare occasion that she does get exposed, it happens so quickly and at such distance that her privates can't be seen anyway: they can only be seen by manipulating the camera.
+- Vapor Wear: You'd never know it from typical gameplay: her crotch is virtually invisible from any angle the player can normally see, and on the rare occasion that she does get exposed, it happens so quickly and at such distance that her privates can't be seen anyway: they can only be seen by manipulating the camera (and even then, it's not like they actually modeled any visible genitalia under there).

 - Wolfpack Boss: Her Spirit fight features her as a hostile Assist Trophy fighting alongside a CPU-controlled Fox and Falco.